palewire/go-big-with-github-actions/docs/deploy.md

 # Deploying dashboards

-You can use Actions to do more than pull in data.
-You can also use it to push it out.
+You can use Actions to do more than pull things in.
+You can also use it to push data out via email, Slack, social media or even as a website.

 Examples we've worked on include: